CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

     ![linux-recommendations](../Images/ex3.step7.png)

 7. Open the resource health pane by selecting the resource.
 Click on **asclab-linux**.
 Alternately. you can also right-click on any resource and select **view resource**.
-You may not see **view resource** directly due to different screen resolutions, then you have to click on ellipse(...) and then select **view resource**.
+You may not see **View resource** directly due to different screen resolutions, then you have to click on ellipse(...) and then select **View resource**.

     ![Remediate a resource](https://github.com/Divyasri199/AIW-Security-Immersion/blob/main/Labs/Images/viewres.png?raw=true)